 - Gastrinoma: Cancer that forms in the cells that produce gastrin, a hormone that aids the digestion of food.

-- Insulinoma: Cancer that forms in the cells that produce insulin, which controls the amount of glucose in the bloodstream.
+- Insulinoma: Cancer that forms in the cells that produce insulin, which controls how much glucose is in the bloodstream.

-- Glucagonoma: Cancer in the cells that produce glucagon, which increases the amount of glucose present in the bloodstream.
+- Glucagonoma: Cancer in the cells that produce glucagon, which increases the how much glucose is in the bloodstream.

-- VIPomas, somatostatinomas and others: Cancer in the cells that produce hormones that control the balance of water, sugar and salt in your body.
-These types of islet cell tumors are often grouped together because they are treated in much the same way.
+- VIPomas, somatostatinomas and others: These types of cancer are in the cells that produce hormones that control the balance of water, sugar and salt in your body.
+They are often grouped together because they are treated in mostly the same way.

 Pancreatic cancer has been called a silent disease because it does not have many symptoms until the cancer advances.
 The early symptoms may be vague and not specific to the pancreas, such as back pain.

 - Pain in your abdomen, back or both